 Well, that is a personal choice of course.
 But I personally purged many things in the kitchen, such as dishes and glasses and pots and pans.

 Well, do the math.
 You don’t need three sets or even two sets of anything.
 One will do fine.
 The rest is just overkill.

 I have few cabinets, and three have no doors, because I prefer that look and it visually opens up the small space.

 I find that open cabinets keep me organized.

 People always worry about dust, but I’ve only dusted underneath everything once.
 (Sometimes I think people use that as a reason to keep the doors on and crammed full!)

 I have my food staples in one cabinet, as there is no pantry.
 So I have to be cautious about how much I buy.

-I also purged much of what was in my bedroom walk-in closet, so now I have one shelf designated for when I buy extra (as I shop online so much) because I can line coffee, cereal, etc. up on the closet shelf.
+I also purged much of what was in my bedroom walk-in closet, so now I have one shelf designated for when I buy extra (as I shop online a lot) because I can line coffee, cereal, etc. up on the closet shelf.

-Look Vertical: I bought two small shelves for $3 each, painted them, and placed them above my coffee station.
-They are just big enough to hold coffee mugs with dishes behind them.
+I bought two small shelves for $3 each, painted them, and placed them above my coffee station.
+They are just big enough to hold coffee mugs with dishes decoratively placed behind them.

-I hang quilts on the walls because I don't want to keep them in a trunk all folded up where I can't enjoy looking at them.
+I hang quilts on the walls because I don’t want to keep them in a truck where I can’t enjoy looking at them.
 They can be used as art!